Scripter17/url-cleaner/README.md

 The default config is intended to always obey the following rules:

 - "Meaningful semantic changes"<sup>[definition?]</sup> should only ever occur as a result of a flag being enabled.
+    - Insignificant details like the navbar amazon listings have full of links to item categories being slightly different are, as previously stated, insignificant.
-- URLs that are "semantically valid"<sup>[definition?]</sup> should never throe an error.
+- URLs that are "semantically valid" (as defined by whatever website it's a URL for) shouldn't ever throe an error.
+    - URLs that aren't semantically valid also shouldn't ever throw an error but that is generally less important.
 - Outside of long (>10)/cyclic redirects/shortlinks, it should always be idempotent.

-Currently no guarantees are made.
+- The `command` and `debug` features, as well as any features starting with `experiment-`/`experimental-` are never expected to be enabled.
+    The `command` feature is enabled by default for convenience but, for situations where untrusted/user-provided configs have a chance to be run, it should be disabled.

+Currently no guarantees are made, though when the above rules are broken it is considered a bug and I'd appreciate being told about it.

 Additionally, these rules may be changed at any time for any reason.

-The default config always assumes all default features are enabled when URL Cleaner is compiled except for `commands`.

 #### Flags